jmccl/RustGallery/README.md

 with the files.
 This will write a number of files into the gallery to allow it to be served.

-Directory preparation requires _exiftool_ to be installed.
+Gallery preparation requires _exiftool_ to be installed.
 If there are any videos then _ffmpeg_ needs to be installed.
 Note that neither of these need to be installed on the server running nginx that will serve the gallery.
 These are only required for gallery preparation.